-The equilibrium Alfv\'{e}n, $v_{A}(r)$, and sound, $ v_{s}(r) $, speeds are,
+The equilibrium Alfv\'{e}n, $v_{A}(r)$, and sound, $ v_{s}(r) $, speeds are

 where $\gamma$ is the adiabatic constant.
 Figure~\ref{Fig_soundalfven} shows the radial profiles of both speeds for a particular set of parameters.
-Both Alfv\'{e}n and sound speeds vary inside the transition region because the density is nonuniform.
-However, when $c \neq 0$ the Alfv\'{e}n speed is also position-dependent in the inner core and in the external medium, where the density is uniform.
+The Alfv\'{e}n speed and sound speed both vary inside the transition region because the density is nonuniform.
+However, when $c \neq 0,$ the Alfv\'{e}n speed is also position dependent in the inner core and in the external medium, where the density is uniform.
 This happens because the magnetic field is nonuniform everywhere when twist is present.

 According to \cite{Halberstadt93}, the line-tied Alfv\'{e}n frequency continuum is